OT-Net: A Reusable Neural Optimal Transport Solver: The Proposed Algorithm

+there exists a discrete Brenier's potential in Eq.~\eqref{eq:ourbrenier} whose projected $\mu$ volume of each facet $W_{i}(\boldsymbol{h})$ is equal to the given target measure $\nu_i$.
+This was proved by Alexandrov~\cite{alexandrov2005convex} in convex geometry.

-Considering the universal approximation ability of the neural network, we use a neural network to fit height representation $H(\boldsymbol{y})$.
-Thanks to the continuous expression ability of neural networks, when new samples arrive in the target domain, we don't need to recalculate the height vector $H(\boldsymbol{y})$ of all samples but only need to calculate the height vector of the out-of-sample separately, which greatly improves the reusability of the algorithm.
+Considering the universal approximation ability of the neural network, we use a neural network to fit height representation.
+Thanks to the continuous expression ability of neural networks, when new samples arrive in the target domain, we do not have to retrain model $H_{\Phi}$ by optimizing the energy function in Eq. (\ref{eq:energy}), nor do we need to recalculate the height vector of all samples.
+We just compute the height vector of the out-of-sample separately, which greatly improves the reusability of the algorithm. \textbf{Algorithm \ref{algorithm1}} summarizes the trained procedure of the network $H_{\Phi}$.

+When calculating the measure $w(\boldsymbol{h})$, the semi-discrete algorithm AE-OT~\cite{An2020AEOT} adopts the Monte Carlo method, which implicitly includes the process of discretizing continuous variables.
+This means that both our proposed \textbf{Algorithm \ref{algorithm1}} and AE-OT can be applied to semi-discrete as well as fully discrete cases.
+The difference between these two cases is whether the distribution $\mathbb{P}_x$ of the source data $\boldsymbol{X}$ is continuous or discrete.
+In the image generation and domain adaptation tasks, their source distributions are continuous Gaussian white noise and mixture Gaussian distribution, respectively, so they are semi-discrete OT problems.
+In the color transfer task, the $\mathbb{P}_x$ is discrete, so it is a fully discrete transport problem.
+In Section \ref{sec4}, we further elaborated and validated the applicability of the proposed algorithm in these tasks through experiments.

-To be specific, when the new ad-hoc data are joined, the added samples and trained original samples fed to the \textbf{OT-Net} can directly acquire the whole height vector.
-Then, the support planes of $\boldsymbol{u}_{\boldsymbol{h}}$ are obtained by Eq. (\ref{eq:ourplane}), and the potential is gained by taking the upper envelope of all supporting planes according to Eq. (\ref{eq:ouruh}).
+In addition, the proposed algorithm accepts changes and additions to the data.
+To be specific, when the new ad-hoc data are joined, the new samples and original samples fed to the \textbf{OT-Net} can directly acquire the whole height vector.
+Then, the support planes of $u_{\boldsymbol{h}}$ are obtained by Eq. (\ref{eq:ourplane}), and the potential is gained by taking the upper envelope of all supporting planes according to Eq. (\ref{eq:ourbrenier}).
 Finally, the OT map is given by the gradient map of potential.
-Unlike standard neural networks that are constrained to be continuous, the OT map from \textbf{OT-Net} can match any target distribution with many discontinuous supports and achieve sharp boundaries. \textbf{Algorithm \ref{algorithm1}} summarizes the whole trained procedure of our algorithm.
+Unlike standard neural networks that are constrained to be continuous, the OT map from \textbf{OT-Net} can match any target distribution with many discontinuous supports and achieve sharp boundaries.